-Panelists included Dr. Emily Miller ’00, a veterinarian at the Cleveland Equine Clinic; Tatiana (Eagles) Parker ’16, assistant trainer at Quicksilver Farms, LCC; Debbie Rodriguez ’82, owner and manager of Success in the Saddle, USEF ‘S’ dressage judge and ‘r’ eventing judge; Faith Grimm ’83, USDF Silver medalist and dressage trainer at Peacock Hill Equestrian Center in Orange County, California; and April Woodward, owner and manager of Princetown Ridge Farm.
+Panelists included Kailey Blasius '16, sponsorship administrator at Equestrian Sport Productions; Dr. Emily Miller ’00, a veterinarian at the Cleveland Equine Clinic; Tatiana (Eagles) Parker ’16, assistant trainer at Quicksilver Farms, LCC; Debbie Rodriguez ’82, owner and manager of Success in the Saddle, USEF ‘S’ dressage judge and ‘r’ eventing judge; Faith Grimm ’83, USDF Silver medalist and dressage trainer at Peacock Hill Equestrian Center in Orange County, California; and April Woodward, owner and manager of Princeton Ridge Farms.

 They advised their student counterparts to begin building careers and to acquire experience during college.

 Lake Erie College empowers students to lead lives of personal significance and professional success.
 Our returning alumni prove as much.